FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Methodology

-We collect queries from the sub-tasks in the aspect tree we proposed and generate pairwise samples.
-Specifically, we obtain 29.3K response pairs from high-quality public datasets and generate the remaining 30.1K pairs using LMMs (model details provided in Appendix~\ref{Appendix_B_More Detailed Information about the Dataset}).
-After obtaining the queries and response pairs, we assign aspects from our aspects tree(the aspect selection method is described in Section~\ref{sec: Aspect Taxonomy Construction}).
-As a result, each pairwise sample is annotated with an average of 8 UAs and 3 TAs.
-We then generate fine-grained evaluation labels for each response pair.
-Our evaluation labels have two sources: (1) Human annotations: We directly obtain human-annotated evaluation scores covering three IG-related aspects from the ImageRewardDB dataset~\cite{xu2023imagereward}, and supplement corresponding feedback using GPT-4o to form the evaluation labels.
-(2) GPT-4o annotations: For all other pairwise samples, due to the absence of human-annotated labels, we use GPT-4o to generate evaluation labels.
-All template details are provided in Appendix~\ref{Appendix_F}.
-Moreover, to mitigate position bias commonly observed in evaluators~\cite{ye2024justice}, we balance the number of samples where response 1 is preferred over response 2 and vice versa.
+We first collect questions from the datasets corresponding to the 28 sub-tasks we gathered, and generate pairwise samples.
+Specifically, we first obtain 29.3K response pairs from public datasets and generate the remaining 30.1K pairs using different MLLMs (Details regarding the MLLMs used can be found in Appendix~\ref{Appendix_B_More Detailed Information about the FRABench}).
+After obtaining the queries and response pairs, we assign aspects from our aspects tree.
+As a result, each pairwise sample is annotated with an average of 8 UAs and 3 TAs (Detailed information on aspect assignment is provided in Appendix~\ref{Appendix:Aspect Distribution Across Different Sub-tasks}).
+We then generate evaluation labels via two approaches: (1) Human annotations: directly using three-aspect human-annotated scores from ImageRewardDB~\citep{xu2023imagereward}, supplemented with feedback generated by GPT-4o; (2) GPT-4o annotations: due to the lack of human annotations for most aspects, we use GPT-4o to generate evaluation labels for all other pairwise samples.
+During the GPT-4o annotation process, we observed that GPT frequently incorporates response correctness into its assessment of UAs.
+To address this, we provide only the response, excluding the query, when evaluating UAs.
+All templates are provided in Appendix~\ref{Appendix_The_Prompt_Template}.
+Moreover, to mitigate position bias~\citep{ye2024justice}, we balance the number of samples where response 1 is preferred over response 2 and vice versa by reversing the response positions in half of the surplus samples from the majority class and re-annotating them accordingly (Appendix~\ref{Appendix_B_Position Bias Analysis} presents detailed analysis about position bias of FRABench).
 Finally, we generate 325k fine-grained evaluation labels.